NSW Southern Highlands – a Beginner’s Guide

 Many early settlers in the area came from Ireland, among them John Hanrahan, who planted the first potato crops in 1867.

 Robertson makes a great base for exploring the national parks and waterfalls.
-There is plenty of food for the appetite you build after a day of hiking.
+After a day of hiking, there is plenty of food for the appetite you build.
 It’s also a wonderful spot to relax and take in the views!

 Natural Highlights Near Robertson